 We have delivered the Attachment Aware and Trauma Informed Toolkit training to all school staff and have developed a school response based on the principles that it promotes.
-We have also prepared an action plan to ensure that the whole school takes a holistic approach to well-being for all pupils, through our Mental Health Kitemark application.
+We have also prepared an action plan to ensure that the whole of the school takes a holistic approach to well-being for all pupils, through our successful Mental Health Kitemark application.
 We have delivered further training on relational practice supported by our therapeutic approach to behaviour management.
 Our staff feel confident in de-escalation and restorative practices.
 This professional learning for all staff helps to create an ethos where all of those working within the school feel confident in reporting and evidencing issues relating to equality and diversity.
 Promoting an inclusive environment is key to the well-being of all pupils, as is a commitment to deepening pupils' understanding of "democracy, individual liberty, the rule of law and mutual respect and tolerance" (Ofsted 2019).

-Our Pupil Behaviour Policy is for staff, parents/carers and pupils alike.
+The school's Pupil Behaviour Policy is for staff, parents/carers and pupils alike and may be found on the school's website.
 We understand that positive behaviour management is completely influenced by the relationships we foster between all adults and children who are part of this school, and that learning is taught as well as 'caught'.

-Our school's culture and values are manifested through the behaviour of all members of the school community - parents and carers, teachers, ancillary staff, visiting specialists and pupils and everyone within the school interacts with respect, kindness, and integrity.
+The school's culture and values are manifested through the behaviour of all members of the school community - parents and carers, teachers, ancillary staff, visiting specialists, pupils and governors.
+Everyone within the school interacts with respect, kindness, and integrity.